code42/code42cli/README.md

 codesign -f -s - $(which python)
 ```

-If you get an `OperationError: unable to open database file`, trying running again with `sudo`:
+If you get an `OperationError: unable to open database file`, trying running again with `sudo` and entering you device password:

 ```bash
 sudo c42aed -s https://example.authority.com -u security.admin@example.com